-- All co-authors developed the data set with focus on its ecological relevance, providing input on the ecological meaning, spatial - scale and calculation of the descriptors.
+Author contributions.
+JJA, JEM, UAT and SN developed the data set with focus on its ecological relevance, providing input on the ecological meaning, spatial scale and calculation of the descriptors.
 JJA developed the code with input from JEM.
 JJA carried out the computations.
-JJA - 738 led the writing of the manuscript, with all co-authors contributing to the manuscript in a collaborative manner.
-SN provided - 739 funding and supervision for this project.
+JJA led the writing and revisions of the manuscript, with JEM, UAT and SN contributing to the manuscript writing and revisions in a collaborative manner.
+SN provided funding and supervision for this project.